Nitrokey/nethsm/docs/system-design.md

 The **S-Platform** subject is a minimized Linux which manages _System Software_ updates of NetHSM, and provides block storage for **S-Storage**.
 The physical disk device (i.e. SATA controller) is passed to this subject.
 The **S-Platform** subject also manages the hardware platform, and provides services to update the _System Software_, securely erase all _User Data_, read the _Device ID_, and shutdown and reboot the device.

 The **S-Keyfender** subject is a MirageOS Unikernel which provides a HTTPS endpoint for the REST API that handles requests directly or by delegating it to a different subject. **S-Keyfender** is the only subject with decrypted access to the _Authentication Store_ and _Key Store_.
 This is the only subject exposed to the public network.

+**S-DBGserver** (not illustrated) has a simple input interface to query status information, print the current contents of the log buffer, trigger a system shutdown or reboot.

+**S-Time** (not illustrated) enables accessing the device's real time clock.

 **Note**: Currently **S-TRNG** is not implemented.
 Also, **S-Storage** and **S-Platform** are combined in a single subject **S-Kitchen-Sink**.